 The flowers of the black elder are one of the most effective sudorific and depurative substances known and are recommended in any feverish state, especially the following ones.

-- Children’s rash diseases: For measles, chickenpox, and scarlet fever, with the sweat provoked by black elder, waste substances (toxins) are eliminated, and fever decreases.
+- Children’s rash diseases: For measles, chickenpox, and scarlet fever, with the sweat provoked by the black elder, waste substances (toxins) are eliminated, and fever decreases.

 - Throat disorders: As rinses and gargles, the infusion of black elder flowers is recommended for pharyngitis, stomatitis, and tonsilitis.